willis-richard/meltingpot/README.md

 This repository contains the code to reproduce the experiments from https://alaworkshop2023.github.io/papers/ALA2023_paper_65.pdf on branch resolving_sd.

+Subsequently, the paper has been split into a game theory paper and an experimental paper.

+The game theory paper, "Resolving Social Dilemmas with Minimal Reward Transfer is published in JAAMAS https://link.springer.com/article/10.1007/s10458-024-09675-4.
+The code for this paper is in a separate repo at https://github.com/willis-richard/reward_transfer_matrix/

-It will also contain the code for the paper "Self-Interest Level Induces Cooperation in Markov Social Dilemmas" on branch markov_sd, when we release it.
+The experimental paper, "Self-Interest Level Induces Cooperation in Markov Social Dilemmas" has its code on branch markov_sd.

 For further information, checkout those branches and view the README.md.